 About the Book: This novel is a perceptive testimony to the plight of articulate women who live in social milieux dominated by attitudes and values that deny them their proper place.
 It is a sequence of reminiscences, some wistful, some bitter, recounted by a recently widowed Senegalese school teacher.
 The letter, addressed to an old friend, is a record of her emotional struggle for survival after her husband’s abrupt decision to take a second wife.
 Although his action is sanctioned by Islam, it is a calculated betrayal of his wife’s trust and a brutal rejection of their life together.

-- Tropical Fish: Tales from Entebbe
+- Tropical Fish: Stories out of Entebbe

 About the Author:Ugandan writer Doreen Baingana is a short story writer and editor – she’s won various prizes for her writing.
 Until recently, Baingana was chair of FEMRITE – the Uganda Women Writers Association.
 She has twice been a finalist for the Caine Prize for African Writing and her book Tropical Fish won the 2006 Commonwealth Writers’ Prize for best first book.